MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-field-mapping-when-importing-sepa-camt-files.md

 title: Field Mapping When Importing SEPA CAMT Files | Microsoft Docs
 description: In European markets, you can import bank statement files in the regional SEPA standards (Single Euro Payments Area).
 author: SorenGP
-ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 10/01/2019
+ms.date: 04/01/2021
-ms.author: sgroespe
+ms.author: edupont
-ms.openlocfilehash: 4e179b8dae0fda5c0a2c045fc61fb58101bfec07
+ms.openlocfilehash: 829ff2a07464d1c456b6776eef542914601c0a18
-ms.sourcegitcommit: 02e704bc3e01d62072144919774f1244c42827e4
+ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 10/01/2019
+ms.lasthandoff: 02/15/2022
-ms.locfileid: "2300513"
+ms.locfileid: "8141649"
 ---
 # <a name="field-mapping-when-importing-sepa-camt-files"></a>Field Mapping When Importing SEPA CAMT Files
-[!INCLUDE[d365fin](includes/d365fin_md.md)] supports the regional SEPA standards (Single Euro Payments Area) for importing SEPA bank statements (CAMT format).
-For more information, see [Set Up the Bank Data Conversion Service](bank-how-setup-bank-data-conversion-service.md).
+[!INCLUDE[prod_short](includes/prod_short.md)] supports the regional SEPA standards (Single Euro Payments Area) for importing SEPA bank statements (CAMT format).
+For more information, see [Using the AMC Banking 365 Fundamentals extension](ui-extensions-amc-banking.md).

  The SEPA CAMT standard itself has local variations.
 Therefore, you may have to modify the generic data exchange definition (represented by the **SEPA CAMT** code on the **Posting Exchange Definitions** page) to adapt it to a local variation of the standard.
-The following tables show the element-to-field mapping for tables 81, 273, and 274 in the SEPA CAMT implementation in [!INCLUDE[d365fin](includes/d365fin_md.md)].
+The following tables show the element-to-field mapping for tables 81, 273, and 274 in the SEPA CAMT implementation in [!INCLUDE[prod_short](includes/prod_short.md)].

  For information about creating or adjusting a data exchange definition, see [Set Up Data Exchange Definitions](across-how-to-set-up-data-exchange-definitions.md).